passiv/snaptrade-sdks/sdks/ruby/docs/PortfolioManagementApi.md

   # config.api_key_prefix['PartnerTimestamp'] = 'Bearer'
 end

-api_instance = OpenapiClient::PortfolioManagementApi.new
+api_instance = SnapTrade::PortfolioManagementApi.new
 model_portfolio_id = '38400000-8cf0-11bd-b23e-10b96e4ef00d' # String | The ID of the model portfolio to update.
-model_portfolio_details = OpenapiClient::ModelPortfolioDetails.new # ModelPortfolioDetails | Use this endpoint change model asset class name and to add or remove a model portfolio security/model portfolio asset class. <br /><br /> * The model portfolio name and model portfolio model type is required. <br /> * The model portfolio model type must be either 0 or 1.
+model_portfolio_details = SnapTrade::ModelPortfolioDetails.new # ModelPortfolioDetails | Use this endpoint change model asset class name and to add or remove a model portfolio security/model portfolio asset class. <br /><br /> * The model portfolio name and model portfolio model type is required. <br /> * The model portfolio model type must be either 0 or 1.
 [0 -> Securities based, 1 -> Asset Class based] <br /><br /> * If the model portfolio type is 0, the model portfolio asset class must be an empty array. <br /> * If the model portfolio type is 1, the model portfolio security must be an empty array. <br /><br /> * When updating the model portfolio security, the percent is required.
 Only the symbol id is required for the symbol object <br /> * When updating the model portfolio asset classes, the percent is required.
 Only the model asset class id is required for the model asset class object <br /><br /> * To remove all model portfolio securities or model portfolio asset class, set then to an empty array

 begin
   # Updates model portfolio object
   api_instance.modify_model_portfolio_by_id(model_portfolio_id, model_portfolio_details)
-rescue OpenapiClient::ApiError => e
+rescue SnapTrade::ApiError => e
   puts "Error when calling PortfolioManagementApi->modify_model_portfolio_by_id: #{e}" end
 ```